nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 CLIMods.
 We do not take any responsibility for any unexpected behaviour if you insist on editing the json files.

 <div markdown="block" class="alert alert-danger">
-If the file is corrupted, please manually delete the file from the directory.
+:warning: If the file is corrupted, please manually delete the file from the directory.
 Automatic deletion of files is not a feature due to security concerns (e.g. malicious hackers can set the file preference to local files that are not json compatible.
 Enabling auto-deletion of corrupted files will enable hackers to delete these files.)
 </div>